zhaohanxiong/OxfordCVM/src/ml_lifecycle/mlflow/README.md

 - transition from stored -> staging -> production -> archieve, click on models/versions then see the drop-down menu

 - ml lifecycle workflow logic can be managed using conditional statements based on accuracy filters (TDD) to declare the version and stage of model for deployment (automated ml-ops)
+- tf-serving can be done by using mlflow to retrieve the best existing model and copying the model into tf-serving model directory
 ```

 ##### Model Deployment & Serving